"Overload: A Tribute to Metallica" Album Review

 Rating: Below Average/For Completists Only

 Tribute albums were one of the biggest record-industry trends of the 1990s.
 I first became aware of the phenomenon when the all-star Jimi Hendrix tribute Stone Free was released in 1993.
 The success of that album (and others that followed, like 1994's Nativity in Black: A Tribute to Black Sabbath and 1996's Encomium: A Tribute to Led Zeppelin) opened the floodgates, as record labels large and small began jumping on the bandwagon.
-Virtually every major performer you could name was "honored" by at least one collection of their songs being covered by other artists. ...and naturally, some of them were far better than others.
+Virtually every major performer you could name was "honored" by at least one collection of their songs being covered by other artists.
+Naturally, some of them were better than others.

 I'm not much of an extreme-metal guy, but when I found Dwell's Overload: A Tribute to Metallica in the bargain-CD bin at my local music store recently (for a mere fifty cents!), I couldn't resist picking it up.
 There was no way I could possibly pass up such a classy album cover!